ngaretou/usfm_bible/README.md

 ## To do:
 ### Minimal
 - Add in Ajami Wolof
-- NavPane buttons: Search, Contact Us, About
+- NavPane buttons:
+  - Contact Us (?)
+- Copy and Share translations in Scripture_column.dart
+- Complete search - searching by collection

 ### Maximal
 - Remember window size and position on close...